macrame knots

 This knot can save your creation from unraveling.
 But even though Barrel Knots are great at securing the ends of macrame strands, they can add their own visual appeal as a design element too, especially since you can vary their size based on how many times you wrap them.

 A Wrapping Knot is true to its name.
 It wraps up a bunch of other strands and holds them securely in a knot.
-Here’s how.
+This knot is also known as a Gathering Knot.
+You’ll often see it at the top of a plant hanger.

 While we’ve included some challenging knots on this list, here’s a really basic one you’ve probably been using without knowing its name: the Overhand Knot.